-E-liquids are available in many different nicotine strengths, while some don’t contain any nicotine at all.
+E-liquids are available in many nicotine strengths, while some don’t contain any nicotine at all.
 There are even different forms of nicotine available, giving vapers even more flexibility in how they vape nicotine.

 E-liquids with Flavourings

 E-liquids are almost always flavoured, which is one of the greatest aspects about them!
-The array of tastes is truly huge, meaning there are loads of different ingredients that brands use to flavour e-liquids.
+The array of tastes is truly huge, meaning there are loads of different ingredients that brands used to flavour e-liquids.

 E-liquids are flavoured by a variety of different synthetic compounds.
 This may sound a little off-putting, but these compounds are food grade flavourings and are tested rigorously for safety.
 Some of these compounds, such as vanillin, you'll regularly find in normal food products you'd see in the supermarket.